openebs/website/website/src/blogs/2018-08-21-building-persistent-storage-with-openebs-and-local-ssds-on-gke.md

 ### Summary

 ![OpenEBS on GKE](https://lh5.googleusercontent.com/3zgM48Nep0Uszwxu_mIfewSP2SXCSdWHTeSzA7JbJfgaQnbaxB8SVd5gF6ADpXmmnnd84NqctMrm7CfFlkDuhSTPsuLCWxRm9dgtSXI6bOh-Gl_oKsbkubON_To3QcDbHXJA20n909Jie0lLXQ)
-> *Local SSDs on your GKE cluster can be used as persistent storage for stateful applications such as Prometheus, WordPress, MongoDB etc. This gives you the advantages of both the low latency local SSD use and fault-tolerant architecture ensured by OpenEBS.Thank you for reading.
+> *Local SSDs on your GKE cluster can be used as persistent storage for stateful applications such as Prometheus, WordPress, MongoDB, etc. This gives you the advantages of both the low latency local SSD use and fault-tolerant architecture ensured by OpenEBS.Thank you for reading.
 Feel free to join our *[*Slack*](https://slack.openebs.io/)* channel for any questions or help needed, or to share your success stories of using OpenEBS on GKE.*